Grain-Free Dog Food Quick Picks

 Some dogs don’t find pate-style dog foods as tasty as those made with real cuts, but there’s nothing inherently wrong with these types of canned foods.
 This is another food with a relatively high-fat content, which may give some dogs intestinal difficulties (but most will digest it without problem).

-Grain-free diets aren’t necessary for all dogs, but they are certainly helpful for some.
+Grain-free dog food diets aren’t necessary for all dogs, but they are certainly helpful for some.
 If you think that your dog may benefit from a grain-free diet, look over the products recommended above and tried to pick the best one for your pet.

-Do you already feed your dog a grain-free food?
+Do you already feed your dog a grain-free dog food?
 We’d love to hear about it!
 Tell us which food you use, why you decided to go grain-free, and what types of health improvements you’ve seen since making the switch.